Position

 • Strong attention to detail and a commitment to quality.

-• Knowledge of various cleaning products, tools, and techniques.
+• Knowledge of various cleaning products, tools, and equipment used in the detailing industry.

 • Ability to work independently and as part of a team.